52-Week Low Quality: Global Comparison Across 16 Exchanges

 Market structure changes: The strategy's performance in some exchanges (Hong Kong, China) reflects regime changes not present in the backtest's early years.
 Mean-reversion assumptions break down when market structure shifts.

-this strategy has one reliable implementation.
-XETRA German equities.
+The bottom line: this strategy has two reliable implementations, JPX (Japan) and XETRA (Germany), both beating their local benchmarks with Sharpe ratios above 0.44.
+China shows promise (+2.86% excess) but with higher volatility.
 The rest are either structural misfits (too few qualifying stocks) or markets where the mean-reversion mechanism doesn't hold.

 Data: Ceta Research (FMP financial data warehouse), 2002–2025.
 Full methodology: backtests/METHODOLOGY.md.
 Backtest code: backtests/52-week-low/.